parsavares/BikeDataVisualization-HPDA2/README.md

 - **Scatterplot**: Select attributes to visualize their correlation and use the brush to focus on specific data ranges.
 - **Histogram**: View the frequency distribution of a selected attribute and link it to the scatterplot.

+## TODO:
+- Non numerical attributes mapping on the brush needs to be fixed from just Histogram to Scatterplot side.

 ## License

 This project is licensed under the MIT License.